Norma Slepecky Symposium 2026

 Symposium details

-Date: Thursday, October 23, 2026
+Date: Friday, October 23, 2026

-Venue: TBD, Syracuse University
+Venue: Drumlins Country Club, Syracuse University

 This year the Slepecky Symposium is expanding to a larger regional format, welcoming students and faculty from across the region to attend the keynote lecture and participate in the Graduate and Undergraduate Research Prize competition.